randymized/xml-obj-transform-stream/README.md

-A transform stream that takes a stream of XML as input and outputs a stream of objects representing the start and end tags, text nodes, and other SAX parser events.
+The purpose of this module is to convert XML into a either a stream or an asynchronous iterator of the nodes (events) encountered upon parsing the XML.
+The nodes that are output include start and end tags, text nodes, and other SAX parser events.

 This module wraps around [Saxophone](https://www.npmjs.com/package/saxophone).
 Saxophone implements a readable stream and then emits events as XML nodes are parsed.
 This module implements a transform stream where input is sent to Saxophone for parsing and the resultant events are then pushed out as objects to the writable side of the stream.
+This module alternatively implements an asynchronous generator function that uses Saxophone to parse XML from an iterator, producing an iterable sequence of nodes.
+In either case a succession of nodes is output, where each node is represented by small tuple-like array containing the node type and associated data.

-Please refer to the Saxophone documentation for more details about how it parses XML, its limits and for benchmarks.
+Please refer to the Saxophone documentation for more details about how it parses XML, its limits, and for benchmarks.

+The transform stream expects XML to be piped into it from a readable stream.
+The asynchronous iterator expects input from an iterator, which could be a readable stream.

 ## Installation

-This library works in Node.JS ≥10.0.
+This library works in Node.JS ≥10.
 To install with `npm`:

 ```sh